ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 Even if currently the LPDDR4x is configured to run at only 2112MHz by [some boot BLOB](https://github.com/radxa/rkbin/blob/6d6571d21c1d9e4dda4c37fd54a6e2e847589e9a/bin/rk35/rk3588_ddr_lp4_2112MHz_lp5_2736MHz_v1.07.bin) memory performance is awesome: high bandwidth, low latency, 4 channels, very low inter-core latency since shared L3 cache for all cores.
 For more details see [here](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483/44?u=tkaiser) and [there](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483/61?u=tkaiser).

-## Powering / consumption
+## Powering

-Powering the board can be done (only?) with an USB PD compatible charger through the USB-C port.
+Powering the board can be done with an [USB PD](https://en.wikipedia.org/wiki/USB_hardware#USB_Power_Delivery) compliant charger through the USB-C port or with 5V via the GPIO header (expect here damage/undervoltage/underpowering if you don't know what you do).
 QuickCharge isn't supported.
 The PMU is accessible through I2C so we can ask it what has been negotiated with `sensors tcpm_source_psy_4_0022-i2c-4-22`.

-With a 'dumb' 15W RPi USB-C power brick (not [USB PD](https://en.wikipedia.org/wiki/USB_hardware#USB_Power_Delivery) compliant) obviously we're ending up with 15W:
+With a 'dumb' 15W RPi USB-C power brick (not USB PD compliant) obviously we're ending up with 15W:

     in0:           5.00 V  (min =  +5.00 V, max =  +5.00 V)
     curr1:         3.00 A  (max =  +3.00 A)